 Alternatively, if you are applying the salt in an area where the long-term health of the soil is not an issue (like between patio stones, cracks in driveways, etc.) a much stronger mixture can be made such as a 2:1 or 3:1.
 This amount of salt will definitely affect the pH levels of the soil over time and may cause it to become sterile.

 Saltwater solutions should be applied directly to the foliage of the weed.
 Avoid soaking the roots with the mixture to protect the surrounding soil and plants.
 The saltwater can be applied using a spray bottle, or it can be poured from a container.
 If there are other plants nearby, water them generously after applying the herbicide to the weeds to flush out any saltwater that made it into the surrounding soil.
+In tight-spaced flowerbeds and veggie gardens, the salt water treatment is not recommended.

 Salt vs. Other Non-Toxic Herbicides